Saskatchewan Ministry of Health

 HIV Point of Care (POC) Testing

-A Process Review of the Use of Rapid HIV Point of Care (POC) Testing in Saskatchewan, June 2013
+Guidelines for the Use of HIV Point of Care (POC) Test Kits in Saskatchewan

 Quarterly Saskatchewan HIV Point of Care (POC) Test Reporting Procedure and Standard Work